stevencox/roger/README.md

 # redis-server --loadmodule /usr/lib/redis/modules/redisgraph.so
 ```

-A full run of Roger will look something like this.
+A clean Roger build looks like this.
 Times below are on a Macbook Air.

 ```
 (rg) scox@morgancreek ~/dev/roger/bin$ make clean install validate